 How students get the most out of their Chinese class time

-In Chinese classrooms, students are not passive.
+In teacher-led Chinese classrooms, students are not passive.
 They own their success, also share the responsibilities for the failures.

 Responsible for learning

-Teachers encourage students to learn Chinese.
-The real motivation comes within each student.
-And successful students take great responsibility for their own learning.
+Teachers like to brag how they encourage students to learn Chinese.
+But in my view, the real motivation comes within each student.
+Successful students take great responsibility for their own learning.